1. Enroll

 Conductor mode is how LumenFlow lets a cloud control plane — or any remote surface speaking the control-plane SDK — observe and drive a local workspace without breaking the evidence-based control-plane contract.
 The kernel emits a schema-versioned event stream, packs expose their tools and approvals through a scoped HTTP surface, and every remote action lands in the same audit log as a local one.

 This page walks the end-to-end flow: enrollment, tool discovery, scoped invocation, event stream, abort + recovery.
-For the architectural locks behind every decision on this page, see ADR-013 (conductor-mode pack surfaces) and ADR-011 (conductor-mode kernel surfaces).
+Every decision on this page is backed by the conductor-mode architectural locks for both the pack surfaces and the kernel surfaces.

 1. Enroll